wuaipinglab/covSampler/my_profiles/README.md

 #### subsampling - temporally_even
 * type: bool
-* description: Is the number of subsamples the same for each month?
+* description: The number of subsamples is the same for each month
 * note:
   1. The subsamples within each month still fit the selected Comprehensive or Representative distribution characteristic.
   2. The temporally even option will take a few more minutes.

 ## Configure your project workflow for data processing

 Before subsampling, you should process the data for subsampling.
-And you can configure the covSampler workflow for data processing.

-1. Create your project (here named `tutorial_project`) profile folder in the `my_profiles/` directory.
+1. Create your project (here named `tutorial_project`) profile folder in `my_profiles/` directory.

 2. Copy `config.yaml` and `parameters.yaml` files from `my_profiles/example_project` to `my_profiles/tutorial_project`.